kamil-kw/Rocky_Paperusus_Scissorro/README.md

 Welcome to my second Full Stack Course project.
 This game is a modern twist on the popular game rock paper scissor.

-In this project my goal was to create intresting game - with original approach to rock paper scissor topic.
-As a Quality Engineer I'm a person who look for improvements opportunity in my daily basis, therefore I'm always keeping in back of my head words of **Ty Warner** (CEO of Ty Icn.) ***"Even perfection has room for improvement"***, what in case of my game can be translated as a perfect game with funny twist as improvement.
+In this project my goal was to create intresting game - with original approach to rock paper scissor theme.
+As a Quality Engineer, I'm a person who always looks for improvement opportunities, therefore I'm keeping in back of my head words of **Ty Warner** (CEO of Ty Icn.) ***"Even perfection has room for improvement"***, what in case of my game can be translated to a perfect game with funny twist as improvement.

 Hope You will enjoy my project idea, and have lots of fun with.